Is Thean Chun a must-go in Ipoh? Why is it so famous and what are you missing out on if you don’t check this place out?

 Sometimes, we’ve parked as far as the Ipoh Town Hall and walked down past the Birch Memorial Clock Tower.

-The reason for the lack of parking is the fact that Thean Chun Coffee Shop is walking distance from Concubine Lane in Ipoh.
+The reason for the lack of parking is the fact that this coffee shop is right across from Concubine Lane in Ipoh.
 It’s also close to Kong Heng Square and that’s where Plan B in Ipoh is.

-However, since the coffee shop opens at 8am, you might have better luck if you go before the crowd starts thickening after 11am.
+However, since the coffee shop opens early in the morning, you might have better luck if you go before the crowd starts thickening after 11am.

-Thean Chun Coffee Shop lacks space and air conditioning, but patrons are willing to put up with a little discomfort for the food.
+The kopitiam lacks space and air conditioning, but patrons are willing to put up with the discomfort for the food.

 Since Thean Chun is right next to Restoran Kong Heng (and Kong Heng Square), it’s not uncommon to see waiters and hawkers going to and from both coffee shops to serve customers.

-Thean Chun’s new neighboar, Lam Fong Biscuit Shop has a few tables inside (and air conditioning too) and they do allow customers to order food from Thean Chun as long as you order drinks from them.
+Thean Chun’s new neighboar, Lam Fong Biscuit Shop has a few tables inside (and air conditioning too) and they do allow customers to order food them.
+This is what we like to do on really hot days!

 1-hour waits are not unheard of.
 Drinks can somehow take 15 minutes too.

-On the other hand, the curry noodles stall beside the gai se hor fun stall is not as happening so if you’re really hungry, you can order from them instead.
+On the other hand, the curry noodles stall beside the gai se hor fun stall is not as happening so if you’re hungry, you can order from them instead.
+You can also stave off hunger pangs by ordering some caramel custard or some satay.

 Tip: Tide your hunger by ordering some caramel custard or some satay.

-Overall, staff at Thean Chun Coffee Shop is very busy especially during lunch time (12pm to 1pm) as tables fill up immediately once vacated.
+Overall, staff the gai se hor fun stall is very busy especially during lunch time (12pm to 1pm).
+Tables fill up almsot immediately once vacated.

-Don’t expect them to have time for chit chat and occasionally, they can miss out on orders.
+Don’t expect staff to have time for chit chat.
+Occasionally, they can miss out on orders.
 However, this can all be avoided if you just go early before the crowd packs in.

-Our go-to orders at Thean Chun Coffee Shop are a mix of chicken and pork satay and gai se hor fun.
+Our go-to orders are a mix of chicken and pork satay and gai se hor fun.
 The well-marinated and lightly charred satay with the peanut-dipping sauce is arguably more delicious than the noodles.

 But they pair very nicely together.

 Another dish that’s well worth ordering here is the curry chee cheong fun!
-The stall is at the back of Thean Chun Coffee Shop.
+The stall is at the back of the coffee shop.

 For drinks, there are local variations of coffee and tea, barley water, as well as a blend of soya milk with cincau.